danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 ## Exercise: Accessing Web APIs (Step by Step)

 The above source code describes getting a static image from Google image search API (via parsing JSON), and then displaying it on a screen.
-Similar to many other web APIs, you need to have an API key so the platforms can identify who is getting the data and track its usage.
+Similar to many other web APIs, you need to have an API key so the platforms can identify who is getting the data and track its usage.[^key]

 This execise's task is to get the *key ID* and *Engine ID* from Google so that you can input your own set of IDs and run the program successfully.
 This requires to provide all necessary information so that the program can run and fetch a networked image on the fly.